Smukanec/Jarvik_code/README.md

 # Jarvik

 This repository contains scripts to run the Jarvik assistant locally.
+By default all helper scripts use the `mistral` model from Ollama, but you can override the model by setting the `MODEL_NAME` environment variable.

 ## Installation